wa2c/medoly-lastfm-plugin/README.md

 2. Import the source code to Android Studio.
 3. Build the source code on Android Studio.

-* Needs the API key and API Secret from Last.fm Site (http://www.last.fm/) to use this app .
+* Needs the API key and API Secret from Last.fm site (http://www.last.fm/) to use this app .
 And set these keys to K1 and K2 on build.gradle.

 ## Licence